sschuhmi/sschuhmi.github.io/_posts/2026-07-06-OperationalizingMLwithAWS.md

 As a result, the complete Machine Learning workflow can be executed automatically without requiring any manual intervention after deployment.

-Figure X shows an exemplary successful test call on the Lambda function in AWS.
+Figure 7 shows an exemplary successful test call on the Lambda function in AWS.

 ![Fig16](https://github.com/sschuhmi/sschuhmi.github.io/blob/main/_posts/img/2026-07_MLE-Cap/04-LambdaSuccess.jpg?raw=true)
 <p align="center" style="text-align:center, text-style:italic">
-Fig. 16: Successful Test Call on AWS Lambda function
+Fig. 7: Successful Test Call on AWS Lambda function
 </p>

-Moreover, the next figure shows the taken concurrency settings to be able to react on temporarily high-throughput, low-latency situations where many parallel calls on the Lambda function are performed.
+Moreover, Figure 8 below shows the taken concurrency settings to be able to react on temporarily high-throughput, low-latency situations where many parallel calls on the Lambda function are performed.

 In AWS Lambda, concurrency refers to the number of function instances that can execute simultaneously.
 By default, Lambda automatically creates execution environments when requests arrive.
 If no initialized execution environment is available, Lambda must create a new one, resulting in a so-called cold start.
 During a cold start, AWS has to provision resources, initialize the runtime environment, load the function code, and execute all initialization logic before the actual request can be processed.
 This introduces additional latency for the affected invocation.